 Real wax may melt if left in direct sunlight or another heat source.

-Large set of 6 candles eliminates the need to buy extras.
-Features a real wax exterior, flickering flames, and an uneven "melted" design.
+Set of 6 candles eliminates the need to buy extras.
+Features a real wax exterior, flickering flames, and an uneven melted design.
 Comes with a remote control and offers multiple dimmer and timer settings.
 Warm LED lights produce a cozy ambience.
-Reasonably priced.

 Some owners felt the light color was a bit too warm.
 May melt if left in the sun.

 Features a convincing wax construction, moving flames, and uneven tops.
 Remote control has excellent range, allowing users to adjust settings from up to 16.4 feet away.
-Offers 4 on/off timer settings on a 24 hour cycle.
-Attractive, convenient, and priced just right.
-Long shelf life.
+Offers 4 on and off timer settings on a 24 hour cycle.

 Wax can melt if heated.
 Comes with an on/off switch on the base that needs to be toggled on before using the remote.